 Documents of financial relevance shall be kept according to the requirements of the grant agreement, in particular according to the corresponding article of the grant agreement.
 Special attention shall be paid to receipts, contracts and time sheets of staff working on the project.
-Useful information is provided in the Financial Guidelines.
+Useful information is provided in the Financial Guidelines or other documents related to grant management.